Playlist Curators

 see also: Musician, Writer/Journalist

-Sadie writes
+Sadie writes Millennial Mixtape

 “I curate playlists and talk about the inspiration behind them.”

-Shanté writes and
+Shanté writes a filmless score. and things i collected

 this playlist curator also wants listeners to know: “i also curate The Music Directory; i've done college radio and i have playlists for DAYS. i do sing a lil and i've always dreamed of being in a band. my favorite genres are neopsychedelia, alt R&B, soul, indie and experimental rock.”